11 Best Smartwatches for Sleep Tracking: (2026 Reviews & Buying Guide)

 Samsung advertises up to around seven days of battery life, depending on how you use sleep and continuous sensing, and the ring charges in a small cradle that fits on a bedside table.

-In practice, that runtime makes it much easier to collect reliable, multi-night trends compared with devices you must charge each night.
+In practice, that runtime makes it much easier to collect reliable multi-night trends compared with devices that must be charged each night.

 How it records sleep: